mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # Molecular dating of genome instability and Alpechin emergence
-The list of synonymous sites used for the estimation based on the strict molecular clock model is provided, along with the fasta sequences and consensus trees used for the estimation based on the random, local molecular clock model.
+The list of synonymous sites used for the estimation based on the strict molecular clock model is provided, along with the fasta sequences used for the estimation based on the random, local molecular clock model.

 # GO term analysis and annotation of LOH and introgressed genes